THE THOMSON REUTERS JOURNAL SELECTION PROCESS

-The journal selection process described here is applied to all journals in Web of Science, whether covered in Science Citation Index Expanded™, Social Sciences Citation Index®, or Arts & Humanities Citation Index®.
+The journal selection process described here is applied to all journals evaluated for Science Citation Index Expanded™, Social Sciences Citation Index®, or Arts & Humanities Citation Index®.
 The application of citation analysis is specific to the subject area or category of the journal’s editorial content.
-For example, citation metrics generated for fast-moving biomedical topics would never be applied to a journal dealing with Social Sciences topics nor to an Arts & Humanities title, where citation analysis plays a very different role.
-These special considerations are noted below.
+For example, citation metrics generated for fast moving biomedical topics would never be applied to a journal dealing with social sciences topics, and in the Arts & Humanities citation analysis plays a very minor role in evaluation.
+These special considerations are noted further below.

 International Editorial Conventions